grafana/tempo/docs/design-proposals/2022-04 Parquet.md

 ### "Any"-type Attributes
-OTLP attributes have variable data types, which is easy accomplish in formats like protocol-buffers, but does not translate directly to Parquet.
+OTLP attributes have variable data types, which is easy to accomplish in formats like protocol-buffers, but does not translate directly to Parquet.
 Each column must have a concrete type.

 There are several possibilities here but we chose to have an optional values for each concrete type.
 We aren't 100% sold on this approach and open to feedback.
 Array and KeyValueList types are stored as JSON-encoded strings.
 The data is portable and still searchable at extremely basic levels.